SE-P10/SPG/Documentation/Retrospective-Template-Sprint1.md

 <br>Solve issues opened by the stakeholders<br>Add specific task for remediation of a specific issue by Sonar

-- One thing you are proud of as a Team!!
+- One thing you are proud of as a Team!!<br>
 When we got a problem we go straight to a single and shared solution